-The geology of the Outer Hebrides can be examined in a straightforward way.
-The entire 130 mile chain is predominantly formed of Lewisian Gneiss (pronounced ‘nice’), which is one of the oldest types of rock on earth.
-The defining features of these hard rocks are the layered bands of grey and white, interspersed at times with black or shades of pink crystallised mica.
-The complex science of geology states that large scale erosion occurred millions of years ago during a time known as the Tertiary Period.
-The rugged rock of the Highland zone was carved and shaped into a lower landscape by the forces of erosion and ice.
-Thus the low hill and loch landscape of North Uist was formed.
+The geology of the Outer Hebrides is relatively straightforward.
+The entire 130 mile chain is formed mainly of Lewisian Gneiss (Pronounced nice), one of the oldest and hardest types of rock on earth.
+The defining features of this material is its layered bands of grey and white, interspersed at times with black or shades of pink crystallised mica.

 A Rising Tide

-Although little remains of a hunter/gatherer civilisation their methods of using natural and available resources on a seasonal rotation would appear to have survived until at least the Bronze Age.
+Although little survives of this hunter-gatherer way of life, through their methods of using natural and available resources on a seasonal rotation, they would appear to have survived and thrived successfully for thousands of years until at least the start of the Bronze Age.

 A Change in the Weather

-This development did not occur quickly but was a gradual process between the years c.6000 to c.8000 BC.
-Also, it is likely that Mesolithic hunter/gatherers would have coexisted alongside the farmers and their structured communities.
-However, the more efficient and largely reliable methods of annual cultivation would have finally absorbed the more random nomadic lifestyle central to the Mesolithic period.
+This development was a gradual process, taking place between 8,000 to 6,000 BC.
+Most likely, through much of this time, hunter-gatherers continued to coexist alongside farmers and their structured communities.
+However, the benefits of more efficient and largely reliable methods of annual cultivation finally negated the more random nomadic lifestyle central to the peoples of the Mesolithic period.

 A Time of Tombs

 While it is difficult to establish an accurate date for the emergence of these early farmers on the Outer Hebrides, one very obvious feature of their culture during this period are the large stone tomb or megalithic monuments scattered throughout the islands.
 Unlike ordinary timber-made dwellings which have long since decayed, these robust structures have survived well through time.